CS4260-Edross/Docs/vagrant/README.md

 4. Run `vagrant up` from anywhere within `<perf>/`
 5. Once this command finishes run `vagrant ssh` to connect to the guest OS
 6. Run `cd /vagrant` to change to the shared folder
+7. Edit server.js to change `"localhost"` to `"10.10.10.10"` on line 60
+    * This will show up as a git change.
+Do Not commit it.
+This change is only for us.
-7. Run `yarn install` to install the Yarn controlled dependencies
+8. Run `yarn install` to install the Yarn controlled dependencies

+### Running Tests

+1. Run through the Getting Started instructions.
+2. Once `yarn install` is finished you can now run the various test suites
+    * `yarn test-all` - Test all the things!
+    * `yarn test` - Run the tests in [./src/test/].
+    * `yarn lint` - Run prettier and and eslint to check for correct code formatting.
+    * `yarn flow` - Check the [Flow types](https://flow.org/) for correctness.
+    * `yarn license-check` - Check the dependencies' licenses.

+### Running Server

+1. Run through the Getting Started instructions
+2. In Firefox on your host change the Gecko Profiler Addon preference for front end URL from `https://perf-html.io` to `http://localhost:4242`
-8. Run `yarn start` to start the server
+3. On the guest run `yarn start` to start the server
+4. Once the guest displays "webpack: Compiled Successfully" you can now use the server
-9. Connect to `http://localhost:4242` in a web browser on your host
+    * Navigate to `http://localhost:4242` in a browser on your host to see the home page
+    * Use the Gecko Profiler Addon tool to record a profile and open it in the configured url

 [vagrant]: https://www.vagrantup.com/intro/index.html
 [vbguest]: https://github.com/dotless-de/vagrant-vbguest